Create a new order

 Status transitions (e.g. Planned → Shipped)

-Changes in sample or marker estimates
+Changes in sample or test estimates

 Adjustments to shipping or result deadlines